 Alan co-founded LAZ Parking in 1981 while attending the University of Connecticut.
-Since then, LAZ Parking has grown into a national parking management, transportation and mobility company with managed revenue in excess of $1.5 billion and over 13,000 employees.
+Since then, LAZ Parking has grown into a national parking management, transportation, and mobility company with managed revenue in excess of $1.8 billion and over 15,000 employees.

-He serves as a member of the United States Holocaust Museum’s Council appointed by President Obama.
+He served as a member of the United State Holocaust Museum’s Council appointed by President Obama.

-In addition to serving as chairman of the NPA board, Alan also serves on the boards of the Anti-Defamation League, the NAACP, Conscious Capitalism, the Greater Hartford Jewish Federation, the Connecticut Immigrant & Refugee Coalition, the Bushnell Theater, the Hartford Economic Development Corporation, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention and the Chabad House of Greater Hartford.
+Alan is the past chairman of the National Parking Association Board.
+Alan serves on the national boards of the NAACP, the ADL, and Conscious Capitalism.
+In addition, Alan serves on the following local and regional boards; the Greater Hartford Jewish Federation, the Connecticut Immigrant & Refugee Coalition, the Bushnell Theater, the Hartford Economic Development Corporation, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention, and the Chabad House of Greater Hartford.